 As you can see we are in fron of a clean preamp, without practially any distortion on the original signal and without any colour in any frequency range, excepts when we push Tone button.

 By the way, distortion level with Tone not vary from graphics showed and so I not put any graphic with this mode activated.
-Pros and cons

 Pros: I consider the following: